 2. A large campus-wide community

-Psychologists at UCSD interact with researchers in Human Development, Philosophy, Linguistics, Cognitive Science, and Neuroscience.
+Psychologists at UC San Diego interact with researchers in Human Development, Philosophy, Linguistics, Cognitive Science, and Neuroscience.
 In Psychology, students in each research area - Cognitive, Social, Developmental, Cognitive Behavioral Neuroscience, and Sensation & Perception - get together weekly at "Brownbag" meetings to discuss their research with other students and faculty.
-Although we don't train clinical PhD students, researchers with an interest in interacting with clinicians can find colleagues and friends in the UCSD Medical School.
+Although we don't train clinical PhD students, researchers with an interest in interacting with clinicians can find colleagues and friends in the UC San Diego Medical School.
 Upshot: We interact with each other a lot.

 3. Holistic review